-The Home Office has provided 3 videos showing the signs of forced marraige.
+The Home Office has provided three videos showing the signs of forced marriage.
 You can view them here.

-A West Yorkshire Imam is lending his support to the Forced Marriage Campaign.
+West Yorkshire Imam lends support to Forced Marriage Campaign

 National Day of Remembrance for Victims of Honour Based Violence

-Tuesday the 14th of July 2015 has been designated the first National Day of Remembrance for Victims of Honour Based Violence.
-This date has been chosen as it marks the birthday of Shafilea Ahmed, who was born in Bradford and murdered in Warrington in 2003 by her parents in an honour based killing.
+14th of July is the National Day of Remembrance for Victims of Honour Based Violence.
+This date marks the birthday of Shafilea Ahmed, who was born in Bradford and murdered in Warrington in 2003 by her parents in an honour based killing.
 They were convicted in 2012.
 It is also a time of year when there are concerns that children will be taken overseas during the long school holiday for purposes of forced marriage.
-For more information about Shafilea Ahmed please click here.